-Tips for Saving, Freezing, and Reusing Breast Milk
+Tips for Storing, Freezing, and Reusing Breast Milk

-- When reusing breast milk, remember that leftover milk that was not finished from your baby’s bottle can be used for up to 2 hours after he or she has finished feeding.
+Additionally, leftover milk not finished from your baby’s bottle can be used for up to 2 hours after he or she has finished feeding.
 Used breast milk can become contaminated with bacteria from your little one’s mouth during their first feeding, which is why using the rest of it within your 2-hour window or disposing of the remainder – before any bacteria grows – is important.

 When reusing breast milk, never thaw or heat it in your microwave.
 This can create hot spots in your milk that may burn your baby’s sensitive mouth.
 Microwaving may also destroy important nutrients in your breast milk before it even reaches your little one.

 Additional Tips and Considerations for Storing and Reusing Breast Milk

 Freeze Breast Milk as Quickly as Possible

 To protect the quality of your breast milk and all its nutrients, vitamins, and minerals, freeze freshly pumped milk right away if you don’t think you’ll use it within 4 days.
 Clearly labeling your stored breast milk with the date it was pumped can help you remember to always use the oldest milk first while keeping your refrigerated and frozen supplies organized.
 This is also beneficial because the quality of your breast milk can decrease over time.

 Start a Breastfeeding/Pumping Log